BryanCrotaz/blender-artnet/README.md

 Frost can be handled by changing the spot blend radius in Blender

 Gobos can be handled by [https://www.youtube.com/watch?v=Af-yLsRpF7I]

+# Versions
+### Version 1.6.3:

+* Follow Blender's internal frame rate when recording auto keyframes, matching your animation framerate
+* When not recording keyframes, run at 30fps for smooth previs

+### Version 1.6.2:

+* Integrate with Auto Keyframing setting in Blender

+### Version 1.6.1:

+* Only create key frames for channels that changed

+### Version 1.6:

+* Save ArtNet animation to keyframes for playback later, e.g. rendering in Cycles
+* Supports Point light type in Blender

+### Version 1.5:

+* Target parent or grandparent object with pan and tilt settings - great for moving head modelling

+### Version 1.3:

+* Supports Area light type in Blender
+* Hides artnet panel for unsupported lights

+### Version 1.2:

+* Supports Spot light type in Blender

 # Contributions wanted
 * Let's work out how to get fixture definitions in from an open source store